-The exact number of embroidered silk postcards produced is unknown but it is believed that there were about ten million in total.
+The exact number of silk postcards produced is unknown but it is believed that there were about ten million in total.
 A large variety of designs carrying different messages were produced from the 1900s to the mid 1950s.

-It is believed that the postcards were initially handmade and later made by machines.
+It is believed that the postcards were initially handmade and later made on a larger scale by machines.
 The ones made by hand were the work of Belgian and French women in their homes.

 In Britain many postcards were made by Belgian refugees.
 The stories about cards being made by hand were questioned because of the large number of cards produced and the fact that the designs are often repeated.

-By 1915 the demand for these quite expensive souvenirs was so high that production was moved to the factories.
+By 1915, demand for these quite expensive souvenirs was so high that production was moved to factories.
 The embroidery machines would apply different colored threads one after another until the final product was ready.

-People sent them to their loved ones and some of the remaining examples of the silk postcards carry quite disturbing stories depicting the awful horrors of the war.
+People sent them to their loved ones and some of the remaining examples carry quite disturbing stories depicting the awful horrors of the war.
 Sometimes soldiers wrote directly from the trenches in the middle of an air raid or an attack.

-Mainly associated to World War I, the embroidered silk postcards saw a brief resurgence at the beginning of World War II thanks once again to British soldiers.
+Mainly associated with World War I, embroidered silk postcards saw a brief resurgence at the beginning of World War II, thanks once again to British soldiers.

 The postcards are prone to damage because silk is a very fragile material.
 Also the paper that was used was of low quality so visible brown staining known as “foxing” appears on the card stocks.